Tuesday, 14 September 2010

 29 30 1 2 3 4 5

-• 11.00 - visit of the students of the OPENS Youth Club from Novi Sad to the National Assembly House (National Assembly House, 13 Nikola Pasic Square)
+• 10.00 - continuation of the Seventh Extraordinary Session of the National Assembly of the Republic of Serbia, 14th Legislature (National Assembly House, 13 Nikola Pasic Square)

-• 12.00 - visit of the students of the “Branko Radicevic” Elementary School to the National Assembly House (National Assembly House, 13 Nikola Pasic Square)
+• 12.00 - sitting of the Health and Family Committee (National Assembly House, 13 Nikola Pasic Square, hall 4)

-• 12.00 - the members of the National Assembly delegation to PACE meet with the Belgian Ambassador to Serbia (National Assembly House, 13 Nikola Pasic Square, hall 2)
+• 12.00 - sitting of the Committee on Constitutional and Legislative Issues (National Assembly House, 13 Nikola Pasic Square, hall 3)

 Full event calendar